 The literal definition of a pressure sensor is a device that undergoes a physical force on a certain area and translates it to a basic energy signal.
-The sensor consisting of a pressure-sensitive silicon wafer, for a liquid pressure sensor, requires a diaphragm and filled oil, and PCB to convert information from the silicon wafer into an output signal.
+The smart pressure sensor consisting of a pressure-sensitive silicon wafer, for a liquid pressure sensor, requires a diaphragm and filled oil, and PCB to convert information from the silicon wafer into an output signal.
 The working principle of the pressure sensor is based on the Wheatstone bridge.
 The basic energy signal of a pressure sensor can be 4-20 ma.

 The pressure transmitter consists of a pressure sensor that uses additional electronics to compensate for linearity deviations and temperature errors, outputting measurement results as higher-level signals.
-Every transmitter is measured over the entire pressure and temperature profile and compared to the desired signal span.
-The higher energy signal of a pressure sensor can be 0-10 V, 0.5-5V, RS485 or other customized signals
+Every transmitter made by a professional pressure transmitter manufacturer is measured over the entire pressure and temperature profile and compared to the desired signal span.
+The higher energy signal of a pressure sensor can be 0-10 V, 0.5-5V, RS485 or other customized signals.

-However, many people use the name of the pressure sensor to define all classes of pressure transducers and pressure transmitters, Actually, the definition of pressure transmitter first appeared in scientific papers and popular in the scientific research circle.
-However, as the application of pressure transmitters becomes well known to the general public, people also keen to use the vocabulary of pressure transmitters.
+However, many people use the name of the pressure sensor to define all classes of pressure transducers and pressure transmitters, Actually, the definition of pressure transmitter first appeared in scientific papers and is popular in the scientific research circle.
+However, as the application of pressure transmitters becomes well known to the general public, people are also keen to use the vocabulary of pressure transmitters.

 The industrial and biological definition of pressure is the applied force by a liquid or gas on a surface and it is usually measured in units of force per unit of surface area.
 Common units are Pascal (Pa), Bar (bar), Mpa, or Psi (pounds per square inch).

 The temperature has a more obvious impact on the measurement accuracy of the pressure sensor, and the signal of the pressure sensor cannot be transmitted over a long distance.
-The primary signal of the sensor is easily affected by electronic equipment, so it cannot be installed in scenes surround by more electronic equipment.
+The primary signal of the sensor is easily affected by electronic equipment, so it cannot be installed in scenes surrounded by more electronic equipment.
 The price of the pressure sensor is much lower than a pressure transmitter.
 Pressure transmitters are signal amplified, so the signal can be transmitted over a long distance without electronic interference, and the measurement accuracy can be maintained under extreme temperatures after temperature compensation.